conor42/fast-lzma2/README.md

 The largest caveat is that the matchfinder is a block algorithm, and to achieve about the same ratio as 7-zip requires double the dictionary size, which raises the decompression memory usage.
 However a reduced dictionary size results in only a small loss of ratio.
 A high-compression option is provided to select parameters which achieve higher compression on smaller dictionaries.
-The speed/ratio tradeoff is less optimal with this enabled, but is still normally faster than a BT4-based LZMA2 encoder like 7-zip.
+The speed/ratio tradeoff is less optimal with this enabled, but it is still normally faster than BT4.

 Tested vs 7-zip LZMA2 on the [Silesia compression corpus] using two threads.
 The design goal for the encoder and compression level parameters was to move the line as far as possible toward the top left of the graph.
 This provides an optimal speed/ratio tradeoff.